 Chinese farmers struggle as scorching drought wilts crops

-Gan’s farm south of the industrial metropolis of Chongqing lost half its vegetable crop in heat as high as 41 degrees Celsius (106 Fahrenheit) and a drought that has shrunk the giant Yangtze River and wilted crops across central China.
+Gan’s farm south of the industrial metropolis of Chongqing lost half its vegetable crop in heat as high as 106 degrees Fahrenheit and a drought that has shrunk the giant Yangtze River and wilted crops across central China.

 Gan’s surviving eggplants are no bigger than strawberries.
 A reservoir beside his farm has run dry, forcing him to pump groundwater.